AngularFirebase/147-firestore-emulator-rules-testing/README.md

 # Episode 147 - Testing Firestore Rules with the Emulator

-Learn test your Firebase security rules using the new Firestore emulator.
+Learn how to test your Firebase security rules using the new Cloud Firestore emulator.